 Leading role in shaping Gavi's economic and financing strategies including its innovative financing mechanisms

-The Bank has taken a leading role in formulating Gavi's economic and financing strategies through a range of bodies, including the Gavi Financing Task Force (2000-2006), and as co-chair of the Immunisation Financing and Sustainability Task Team.
+The Bank has taken a leading role in formulating Gavi's economic and financing strategies through a range of bodies, and has a permanent seat on the Gavi Board.

-Innovative financing mechanisms
+Innovative finance mechanisms

 The Bank is a key partner in and fiduciary agent for Gavi’s innovative finance mechanisms.

 It helped to set up, and is now financial advisor and treasury manager to, the International Finance Facility for Immunisation (IFFIm).
 IFFIm is an innovative mechanism that leverages long term financing commitments pledged by governments to issue bonds in a variety of currencies and capital markets.

 With currency and interest rate risks hedged and managed by the World Bank, IFFIm has raised billions of dollars towards immunisation programmes since 2006 and has secured a funding cost comparable to the most established multilateral development banks.

 Gavi is a diverse international partnership that has had a transformational effect on the lives of poor children.
 The World Bank Group is proud to be a founding partner of Gavi.